 - avoiding processed foods

 If a person experiences headaches behind the eyes frequently, they should see a doctor.
-The doctor may recommend an eye examination and prescribe treatments that are not available over the counter.
+The doctor may recommend an eye examination and prescribe treatments that are not available OTC.

 Making lifestyle adjustments may also prevent the pain from recurring.

-Headaches behind the eyes can be quite painful and occur with other symptoms.
-They can stem from a variety of health issues, and identifying the cause is the first step toward treatment.
+Headaches behind the eyes can be painful and occur with other symptoms.
+They can stem from various health issues, and identifying the cause is the first step toward treatment.

-It may also help to avoid certain triggers, such as alcohol, caffeine, and tobacco products, and make other lifestyle adjustments.
+It may also help to avoid specific triggers, such as alcohol, caffeine, and tobacco products, and make other lifestyle adjustments.

 A doctor can identify the underlying cause and provide additional support, including medication.